ec-jrc/lisflood-code/3_step5_model-initialisation/index.md

 **Steady-state storage in practice**
 An actual LISFLOOD simulation differs from the theoretical *steady state* in 2 ways.
 First, in any real simulation the inflow into the lower zone is not constant, but varies in time.
 This is not really a problem, since $LZ_{ss}$ can be computed from the *average* recharge.
 However, this is something we do not know until the end of the simulation!
 Also, the inflow into the lower zone is controlled by the availability of water in the upper zone, which, in turn, depends on the supply of water from the soil.
 Hence, it is influenced by any calibration parameters that control behaviour of soil- and subsoil (e.g. $T_{uz}$, $GW_{perc}$, $b$, and so on).
 This means that -when calibrating the model- the average recharge will be different for every parameter set.
 Note, however, that it will *always* be smaller than the value of $GW_{perc}$, which is used as an upper limit in the model.
 As an alternative to using the internal initialization (and hence the bogus values), LZavin and AvgDis (LZInitValue and PrevDischarge) can be computed using an initialization run (or pre-run).
 The pre-run procedure must include a sufficiently long warm-up period to allow the computation of reliable values of  LZavin and AvgDis.
-The set-upo of the iinitialization run is explained below: the protocol differs slightly depending on the settings of the option spli routing.
+The set-up of the initialization run is explained below: the protocol differs slightly depending on the settings of the option split routing.

 ## What you need to do: